johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 })
 ```

 What's happening here?
-In the *static options* case, when we use a `register()` method, we pass in a static options object.
-Instead, we'd like to have this `registerAsync()` method use an *options provider* that (someone?
+In the *static options* case (using the `register()` method) we pass in a static options object.
+Now, we'd like to have this `registerAsync()` method use an *options provider* that (someone?
 Perhaps the NestJS runtime system on our behalf?) can call upon to supply the object dynamically.

 Let's look again at the object we passed to `registerAsync` above: